 Amy was a reviewer of Mario Morino’s book Leap of Reason: Managing to Outcomes in an Era of Scarcity and is a member of the Leap of Reason Ambassadors Community.
 She is a member of the National Network of Consultants to Grantmakers and BoardSource.

 Long active in volunteer leadership positions, Amy currently serves on the Board of the Mt.
-Sinai Health Care Foundation, Jewish Federation of Cleveland, and Treu-Mart Fund.
-Amy is also a member of the AIDS Funding Collaborative Advisory Committee and serves as a College Now mentor.
+Sinai Health Foundation, Board and Executive Committee of the Jewish Federation of Cleveland, and Treu-Mart Fund Board.
+Amy is also a member of the AIDS Funding Collaborative Advisory Committee and CWRU Center for Reproductive Law Advisory Board.

-Prior to co-locating to San Francisco, Amy was President-elect of Menorah Park Center for Senior Living, Treasurer and Co-Chair of the Mt.
-Sinai Health Care Foundation’s Grants Committee, and an Executive Committee member of the philanthropic sector’s Fund for Our Economic Future.
-She was Community Relations Committee Chair and an officer of the Jewish Federation of Cleveland, as well as a panel review member of the Cleveland Foundation’s Innovation Lab.
-Among the boards on which Amy has served are NorTech, local NCCJ (now The Diversity Center of NEO), Yale Bulldogs on the Cuyahoga, and the Beit Shean Community Foundation in Israel.
+Previously, Amy was President-elect of Menorah Park Center for Senior Living, Treasurer and Co-Chair of the Mt.
+Sinai Health Foundation’s Grants Committee, an Executive Committee member of the philanthropic sector’s Fund for Our Economic Future, and when co-located in San Francisco, Governance Committee Chair of the KIPP Bay Area Schools Board.
+Amy was the Community Relations Committee Chair and an officer of the Jewish Federation of Cleveland, as well as a panel review member of the Cleveland Foundation’s Innovation Lab.
+Among other boards on which Amy has served are NorTech, local NCCJ (now The Diversity Center of NEO), Yale Bulldogs on the Cuyahoga, and the Beit Shean Community Foundation in Israel.
 Amy is a graduate of Leadership Cleveland and the Wexner Leadership Seminar.